Skip to main content

 Why these tools are being compared

 Both Cursor and Google Stitch compete for builders who want fast, AI-assisted creation without losing control of their stack.
-Cursor is built around full ide with ai-native features, while Google Stitch is designed for generate ui from natural language descriptions.
+Cursor is built around agent mode: autonomous multi-file editing with terminal access, while Google Stitch is designed for generate ui from natural language descriptions.
 This matchup helps clarify which strengths matter most for your next launch.

 Feature and pricing takeaways

 On pricing, Cursor offers free / $20/mo and up, whereas Google Stitch lists unknown.
-Feature-wise, Cursor stands out for full ide with ai-native features and autocomplete and intelligent refactoring, while Google Stitch delivers generate ui from natural language descriptions and generate ui from images, screenshots, or wireframes.
-If you care about AI speed and responsiveness, compare the Vibe Score dimensions below to see which tool keeps your flow steady.
+Feature-wise, Cursor stands out for agent mode: autonomous multi-file editing with terminal access and composer 1.5 model, ~4× faster turns, under 30 seconds, while Google Stitch delivers generate ui from natural language descriptions and generate ui from images, screenshots, or wireframes.
+If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

 Choose Cursor if you need Professional Developers and want a stack centered on Developer IDEs & Agents.
 Pick Google Stitch when you value Generating UI from natural language and prefer a tool that matches Vibe & No-Code Builders.
-If you simply want the highest overall Vibe Score, the winner banner above makes that choice obvious.
+Check the feature comparison above to see which tool fits your workflow best.

 Interface Comparison